alexirpan/alexirpan.github.io/_posts/2017-06-27-hyperparam-spectral.markdown

 $$f$$.

 What's the intuition for why you'd want to do this?
-Well, to be honest, I have no idea why you'd decide to look at i[compressed sensing](https://en.wikipedia.org/wiki/Compressed_sensing), instead of the other methods out there.
+Well, to be honest, I have no idea why you'd decide to look at [compressed sensing](https://en.wikipedia.org/wiki/Compressed_sensing), instead of the other methods out there.
 But I can explain why it makes sense to me, after the fact.